-When a new turkey arrives, there are a number of critical steps that must be taken to ensure safety for the incoming resident, the existing residents, and yourself!
+When a new Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. arrives, there are a number of critical steps that must be taken to ensure safety for the incoming resident, the existing residents, and yourself!

 Identify The Specific Needs Of Incoming Individuals

-While turkeys, in general, have certain diet, housing, and care needs, you must also consider if the new arrivals require any special accommodations based on their age, breed, sex, health status, known history, or the circumstances of their recent living situation.
+While Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource., in general, have certain diet, housing, and care needs, you must also consider if the new arrivals require any special accommodations based on their age, breed, sex, health status, known history, or the circumstances of their recent living situation.
 Each new resident and situation will be different, but some things to consider include:

 - If you’re taking in turkey chicks or younger turkeys, you will have to learn how to properly care for them in terms of heat, food, and shelter.
 Very young turkey chicks who were recently debeaked could be in too much pain to eat on their own and may need assistance.
 You must be shown how to safely feed them with a syringe, dropper, or feeding tube- doing this improperly can result in aspiration and even death.

 - Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. turkeys have different care needs than A domesticated animal breed that has not been specifically engineered to grow as quickly as possible for the purpose of human consumption.
 In resources at The Open Sanctuary Project, "Heritage" breeds of turkeys, for instance, are "non-large breed", even if they are physically quite big. turkeys when it comes to diet, housing, and flock arrangements.